How Do Credit Card Payments Work?

 5. Repeat Cycle – Build a Positive Payment History

 Consistency is key in making credit card payments.
-If you consistently make payments of at least the minimum amount due on time, every time, that could go a long way toward helping you to build a positive payment history.
-And, as previously mentioned, a positive payment history can play a significant role in calculating your credit scores (yes, most consumers have more than one credit score).
+If you consistently make payments of at least the minimum amount due on time, every time, that could go a long way toward helping you build a positive payment history.
+And a positive payment history can play a significant role in calculating your credit scores (yes, most consumers have more than one credit score).

 So, perhaps the most important thing to know about credit card payments is that being consistently responsible in making them on time and for the right amount is a sound strategy.